phtan/phtan.github.io/README.md

 ### Dedication

-Dedicated to the god of Abraham and the prophets, Almighty Creator - for as long as He will let His servant, like myself, glorify Him.
+Dedicated to the god of Abraham and the prophets, Almighty Creator - for as long as He will let His servant (me) glorify Him.
 (G!D knows where and who His other servants are, and I do not know).

 ### Let me quote from the Bible - well, hey, I can pretty well quote from the Bible, if I want